jhollowayj/grafana-demo/slides/04_Instrumenting.md

 err := prometheus.Register(metric)
 ```

 Alternatively, you can use promauto to both create and register.
-Beware panics though.

 ```go
 import "github.com/prometheus/client_golang/prometheus/promauto"

 promauto.NewCounter(prometheus.CounterOpts{})
 ```

+Beware of panics from reusing a metric name or registering the metric twice.

+---

 ## Making observations